spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-dynamic-multistore.md

 {% info_block warningBox "Verification" %}

-- Make sure your domain is now available: `https://yves.eu.mysprykershop.com` or `https://backoffice.eu.mysprykershop.com`.
+- Make sure your store is accessible at `https://yves.eu.mysprykershop.com` or `https://backoffice.eu.mysprykershop.com`.
-- Make sure that store switcher is displayed on the page.
+- Make sure the store switcher is displayed on the Storefront.

 {% endinfo_block %}